Heartland Express (NASDAQ:HTLD) Issues Earnings Results

-Heartland Express (NASDAQ:HTLD – Get Free Report) posted its quarterly earnings results on Monday.
-The transportation company reported $0.10 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.16 by ($0.06), Briefing.com reports.
-Heartland Express had a net margin of 11.28% and a return on equity of 15.31%.
-The firm had revenue of $306.20 million for the quarter, compared to analysts’ expectations of $319.71 million.
-During the same period last year, the firm posted $0.97 EPS.
-Heartland Express’s revenue was up 63.6% on a year-over-year basis.
+Heartland Express (NASDAQ:HTLD – Get Free Report) announced its quarterly earnings results on Monday.
+The transportation company reported $0.10 EPS for the quarter, missing analysts’ consensus estimates of $0.16 by ($0.06), Briefing.com reports.
+The business had revenue of $306.20 million for the quarter, compared to the consensus estimate of $319.71 million.
+Heartland Express had a return on equity of 15.31% and a net margin of 11.28%.
+The firm’s revenue for the quarter was up 63.6% on a year-over-year basis.
+During the same quarter in the prior year, the business earned $0.97 EPS.

-The business also recently announced a quarterly dividend, which was paid on Thursday, July 6th.
-Stockholders of record on Monday, June 26th were given a $0.02 dividend.
-This represents a $0.08 annualized dividend and a dividend yield of 0.51%.
-The ex-dividend date of this dividend was Friday, June 23rd.
-Heartland Express’s payout ratio is 4.88%.
+The business also recently declared a quarterly dividend, which was paid on Thursday, July 6th.
+Investors of record on Monday, June 26th were issued a $0.02 dividend.
+This represents a $0.08 dividend on an annualized basis and a dividend yield of 0.51%.
+The ex-dividend date was Friday, June 23rd.
+Heartland Express’s dividend payout ratio is currently 4.88%.

-Institutional investors and hedge funds have recently bought and sold shares of the company.
-Teachers Retirement System of The State of Kentucky acquired a new stake in Heartland Express during the third quarter valued at approximately $195,000.
-Mackenzie Financial Corp acquired a new stake in shares of Heartland Express during the 4th quarter worth approximately $193,000.
-State of Wyoming raised its position in shares of Heartland Express by 1,533.9% during the 4th quarter.
-State of Wyoming now owns 11,960 shares of the transportation company’s stock worth $183,000 after purchasing an additional 11,228 shares during the period.
-Toroso Investments LLC raised its position in shares of Heartland Express by 8.0% during the 1st quarter.
-Toroso Investments LLC now owns 11,261 shares of the transportation company’s stock worth $179,000 after purchasing an additional 834 shares during the period.
-Finally, Evergreen Capital Management LLC raised its position in shares of Heartland Express by 13.2% during the 4th quarter.
-Evergreen Capital Management LLC now owns 11,536 shares of the transportation company’s stock worth $177,000 after purchasing an additional 1,342 shares during the period.
-Institutional investors and hedge funds own 54.36% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+Metropolitan Life Insurance Co NY boosted its position in shares of Heartland Express by 26.9% during the fourth quarter.
+Metropolitan Life Insurance Co NY now owns 2,889 shares of the transportation company’s stock worth $44,000 after purchasing an additional 613 shares in the last quarter.
+Point72 Middle East FZE bought a new position in shares of Heartland Express during the fourth quarter worth $51,000.
+Envestnet Asset Management Inc. bought a new position in shares of Heartland Express during the first quarter worth $102,000.
+Tower Research Capital LLC TRC boosted its position in shares of Heartland Express by 287.4% during the third quarter.
+Tower Research Capital LLC TRC now owns 7,737 shares of the transportation company’s stock worth $111,000 after purchasing an additional 5,740 shares in the last quarter.
+Finally, PNC Financial Services Group Inc. boosted its position in shares of Heartland Express by 26.0% during the first quarter.
+PNC Financial Services Group Inc. now owns 10,047 shares of the transportation company’s stock worth $142,000 after purchasing an additional 2,075 shares in the last quarter.
+54.36% of the stock is owned by institutional investors.

 Heartland Express, Inc, together with its subsidiaries, operates as a short-to-medium, and long haul truckload carrier in the United States and Canada.
 It primarily provides nationwide asset-based dry van truckload service for shippers; cross-border freight and other transportation services; and temperature-controlled truckload services.